 Who doesn’t love a bit of street food from time to time?
-It’s been getting more and more popular the past few years.
-In fact, it’s a £1.2-billion business with 24% of the UK eating it at least once a month, and with good reason.
+Although the market has dropped during the pandemic, we expect it to make a full recovery and become a £1.5 billion industry by 2026.
 But if you’re a street food vendor yourself, we know you have plenty to think about for your business in terms of health and safety, including your cooking appliances.
 Whether it’s a gas cooker or electric, it needs to be safety compliant.

 To ensure safe practice as a street food vendor, your equipment has to fit in with safety regulations, so any gas equipment you use has to be gas safety compliant.